Send the link below via email or IMCopy

 Example: I would love to visit Rome today to see the ancient ruins.
 It would be fascinating to see the Roman Colosseum and feel like I have been transported back in time.
 Here is a photo of my parents who visited the Colosseum a couple years ago.

-Rome began Romulus was crowned the first king.
+Rome began when Romulus was crowned the first king.
 As the Roman Empire transitioned from monarchy to republic to dictatorship, it grew in size, but also became a prominent force in history.
 At its height, Julius Caesar had expanded the empire and assumed all power, not to the liking of his Senators, who soon later assassinated him.
 His adopted son, Augustus soon became the first emperor of Rome and brought peace to the empire once again during the time period referred to as Pax Romana.
 That was the beginning of the end.
 As the empire split into east and west, the west soon fell to barbarians, putting an end to the Roman Empire, thus promoting the legacy of the eastern Byzantine Empire for another 1000 years.